datacraft-dsc/DEPs/0/README.md

 broader ecosystem by adding appropriate metadata and bundling this as an Operation, which can be invoked by consumers using the Invoke API (DEP6).

+The DEPs place no restrictions on what language or underlying execution environment is used to represent an algorithm, making it possible to plug-and-play with arbitrary compute technologies in the data ecosystem.

 ## Asset